Helping or Hoarding?

 helping where I can,

-Posted on November 13, 2013, in Life and tagged #God, #inspire, #journey, #kindness, #life, #mindful, #wisdom, #zen, advice, Bible, mindfulness, Peace, Prayer, purpose, quotes, Religion and Spirituality.
+Posted on November 13, 2013, in Mindfulness and tagged #God, #inspire, #journey, #kindness, #life, #mindful, #wisdom, #zen, advice, Bible, mindfulness, Peace, Prayer, purpose, quotes, Religion and Spirituality.
 Bookmark the permalink.
 7 Comments.